department-of-veterans-affairs/vets-website/content/pages/faq.md

                         <p><strong>1.
 First, make sure you’re enrolled in the Defense Enrollment Eligibility Reporting System (DEERS).</strong> This is the database that records all the people who are eligible for military benefits.</p>
                         <ul>
                           <li><strong>If you’re a Veteran or Servicemember or qualified family caregiver, survivor, or dependent of a Veteran or Servicemember who served after 1982,</strong> you should already be enrolled in DEERS.</li>
                           <li><strong>If you’re a Veteran or the qualified family caregiver, survivor, or dependent of a Veteran who served before 1982,</strong> you may not be enrolled.
 To enroll, call us at <a href="tel:+1phonenumber">1-800-827-1000</a> and choose “Option 7.”
-Tell the operator you need to be enrolled in DEERS, and ask them to send you an email confirming when enrollment is complete.</li>
+Tell the operator you want to enroll in DEERS, and ask them to send you an email confirming when enrollment is complete.</li>
                         </ul>
                         <p><strong>2.
 Then, register for your basic DS Logon account online.</strong></p>
                         <p>Go to the DS Logon self-service website and click on the <strong>More DS Logon Options</strong> button.
 From the choices that appear, select <strong>Need a DS Logon?</strong></p>